Crist Brothers

-The Crist Brothers were an American professional wrestling tag team consisting of brothers David Crist Jr. and John Crist, who are best known by their ring names Dave Crist and Jake Crist.
-They are best known for their time with Impact Wrestling where Jake was a one-time Impact X Division Champion.
+The Crist Brothers were an American professional wrestling tag team consisting of brothers David Crist Jr. and John Crist, who are best known by their respective ring names Dave Crist and Jake Crist.
+They are best known for their time with Impact Wrestling, where they are one-time Impact World Tag Team Champions, as well as Jake having won the Impact X Division Championship once.

 For much of their career, they wrestled on the Midwest independent circuit, most notably for the Heartland Wrestling Association (HWA) as The Irish Airborne, where they won the HWA Tag Team Championship a record six times.
 They also wrestled for Combat Zone Wrestling (CZW), Chikara, IWA Mid-South (IWA MS), and Ring of Honor (ROH), as well as Canadian promotions, Far North Wrestling (FNW) and UWA Hardcore Wrestling (UWA).
 After years of being The Irish Airborne, they changed their name to Ohio Is 4 Killers (OI4K).
 The team also competed for Juggalo Championship Wrestling as The Ring Rydas, where they are former JCW Tag Team Champions.
-They are also known for their time in Impact Wrestling, where they are one-time Impact World Tag Team Champions.
+They made their debut for Impact Wrestling in 2017 and teamed up with Sami Callihan and later Madman Fulton as Ohio Versus Everything (OVE).